 About

-ART is LIFE
+ART is LIFE / LIFE is ART

 Sanne Glissov resides and works in the country side of South Zealand, Denmark.